 In Going Local: Creating Self-Reliant Communities in a Global Age, Michael H. Shuman asserts (on p.
 50), “The key [to sustainable community] is to start with self-reliance and frame local business, labor, and environmental laws and policies around it.”

 This section deals with problems of globalization and sustainable alternative systems and actions that can be taken locally.
-See our Going Local section for some positive alternatives!
+See Julie Thomases’ essay for some positive ideas!